 A mandatory orientation will be held in July of 2017 in a room to be announced.
 The meeting will be held at the following times:

-All students who have expressed their interest via the link above for the upcoming Police Academies that will begin in August of 2017 MUST attend one of the mandatory orientation sessions that will be conducted in July of 2017.
+All students who have expressed their interest via the link above for the upcoming Police Academies that will begin in August of 2017 MUST attend one of the mandatory orientation sessions listed above.
 Students must determine by this date, which academy they will be attending; day or night.
 Those failing to attend the orientation will not be considered for placement into the police academies.

 The orientation will consist of the following: